-I just love it when I read a book on relationships that really challenges my thinking about relationships and more importantly, helps me improve my own relationship and the relationships of the people I work with.
+I just love it when I read a book on relationships that really challenges my thinking about romantic relationships and, more importantly, helps me improve my own relationship and the relationships of the people I work with.

 by Terrence Real

-This is a book I read recently before interviewing Terry Real for the members of Australia Counselling.
-Terry takes a very direct approach to telling you why the intimacy is not working in your relationship and what you need to do to improve it.
+Terry takes a very direct approach to tell you why intimacy is not working in your relationship and what you need to do to improve it.
 His ideas are based on real-life work as a therapist with thousands of couples.
-There’s lots of practical exercises at the end of every chapter for you to try with your partner.
+There are lots of practical exercises at the end of every chapter for you to try with your partner to have a healthy relationship.
 This is a great book that both men and women will enjoy.

 by David Snarch, PhD